Principles of Hindu Reckoning

-Although Al-Khwarzimi also wrote a book about Hindu arithmetic in 825, his Arabic original was lost, and only a 12th-century translation is extant.
-Kushyar ibn Labban did not mention the Indian sources for Hindu Reckoning, and there is no earlier Indian book extant which covers the same topics as discussed in this book.
+Although Al-Khwarizmi also wrote a book about Hindu arithmetic in 825, his Arabic original was lost, and only a 12th-century translation is extant.
+In his opening sentence, Ibn Labban describes his book as one on the principles of Hindu arithmetic.
 Principles of Hindu Reckoning was one of the foreign sources for Hindu Reckoning in the 10th and 11th century in India.
 It was translated into English by Martin Levey and Marvin Petruck in 1963 from the only extant Arabic manuscript at that time: Istanbul, Aya Sophya Library, MS 4857 and a Hebrew translation and commentary by Shālôm ben Joseph 'Anābī.

 Indian dust board

 Hindu arithmetic was conducted on a dust board similar to the Chinese counting board.
 A dust board is a flat surface with a layer of sand and lined with grids.
 Very much like the Chinese counting rod numerals, a blank on a sand board grid stood for zero, and zero sign was not necessary.
 Shifting of digits involves erasing and rewriting, unlike the counting board.